webreinvent/vaah-docs/docs/vaahcms-2/backend/users.md

 [[toc]]

 ## Purpose

-User Management is a system for authenticating users and storing user data.
-As of now, `VaahCMS` has two Login option: `Login via Password` and `Login via OTP`.
-In VaahCMS, you can manage all aspects of your user accounts such as changing user properties, reset password, enable or disable users, and more.
+A system for authenticating users and storing user information is called as user management.
+Currently, `VaahCMS` offers two login options: `Login via Password` and `Login via OTP`.
+You can manage every aspect of your user accounts in `VaahCMS`, including altering user properties, resetting passwords, enabling or disabling users, and more.

 ## Features & Demos

 #####  User Listing

-Get a list of all your users, and their data in one place.
-The Users table contains all of your user data and the `VaahCms` puts all user management functions right at your fingertips.
-You have the ability to `add`, `edit`, and `delete` users.
-You can also `search`, `sort`, and `filter` your user data and modify user information and `roles`, all in the same place.
+Obtain a comprehensive list of all of your users, along with their associated data.
+All of your users' information is contained in the Users table, and the `VaahCMS` offers all users' administration tools at your fingertips.
+You have the ability to `add`, `edit`,  and `remove` users.
+Additionally, you may alter user details and `roles` at the same location where you can `search`, `sort`, and `filters` your users' data.

 <figure>
   <iframe src="https://img-v4.getdemo.dev/screenshot/msedge_TIKvbvuNdu.mp4" frameborder="0" allowfullscreen="true" style="width: 100%; aspect-ratio: 16/9;"> </iframe>